1949 – Cazeault hardware opens

 In 2016 the old hardware store just couldn't fit the large number of products now being stocked.
 A new, much larger warehouse was found

 in neighboring Hingham, and the move was completed in September 2016.

 Today Bolt Depot continues to offer the high standard of service set by the hardware store with highly knowledgeable, easy to reach customer service staff, a complete guarantee, and fast shipping.

-BoltDepot.com is continually updated with new products and more information about fasteners while maintaining the straighforward navigation of the original site, making fastener shopping easy.
+BoltDepot.com is continuously updated with new products and more information about fasteners while maintaining the straightforward navigation of the original site, making fastener shopping easy.